 A few minutes’ walk southwest of Place Rihour is one of France’s largest Jesuit churches, the 18th Century Church of St. Etienne (L’Église Saint Etienne).
 The embodiment of simplicity, it features an exquisite pulpit.

-Sculpted by François Rude, it is crowned by angels and cherubs with Faith and Hope holding a vessel of St. Stephen’s martyrdom.
+Sculpted by François Rude, this is crowned by angels and cherubs with Faith and Hope holding a vessel of St. Stephen’s martyrdom.

 Address: 47 Rue de l’Hôpital Militaire